About the Irish Pet Advertising Advisory Group (IPAAG)

 - Drive the animal trade further underground, which would make enforcing the ban more difficult

-- Prevent ethical rescues from displaying their pets available for adoption online
+- Prevent reputable animal welfare organisations and rescues from displaying their pets available for adoption online

 Instead of calling for a ban, IPAAG works with classified websites in Ireland to help make their ad pages safer for pets and prospective owners.
 We do this by improving their pet advertising standards.
 IPAAG also works to educate people about how to buy responsibly online, and discourage impulse-buying.